UrbanMonastics/Monastic-Text-Library/README.md

 *	**Abbreviation**: [String|Required] A descriptive short hand for this particular collection
 *	**Title**: [Array|Required] The name of the text.
 This should follow the same pattern as the title on the Sources supporting: default, version abbreviations, and languages.
 *	**Description**: [String|Optional] Describe the text, or provide an introduction to the text.
-*	**Collection**: [String|Optional] Use the Abbreviation from the related Collections file.
-Only define if this collection is a part of another collection
+*	**Collection**: [Array|Optional] Use the Abbreviation from the related Collections file.
+Only define if this collection is a smaller part of another collection
 *	**Order**: [Array|Required] List the texts included in the collection by their abbreviations in the order that they should appear.